Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Small dining room

 Next to the kitchen was a cramped dining room filled with smoke and small black tables packed tightly together.
-On wooden walls were coat hangers and posters listing different menu items and drinks.
+On wooden walls were coat hangers and posters listing menu items and drinks.

 Kushiwakamaru Honten Menu